Table of Contents

-Being an over-the-counter medication for mild pain and fever, many people tend to overuse acetaminophen.
-It is available in many different preparations such as tablets, syrups, suspensions, suppositories, and intravenous solutions.
+Because it is a readily available over-the-counter medication for mild pain and fever, many people tend to overuse acetaminophen.
+This drug has many different preparations, including tablets, syrups, suspensions, suppositories, and intravenous solutions.

-Excessive amounts of NAPQI such as in the indiscriminate use of acetaminophen or in attempted suicides, the internal stores for glutathione are exhausted, leading to the destruction of hepatocytes by NAPQI.
+Excessive amounts of NAPQI, such as occurs after an overdose of acetaminophen, overwhelm the internal stores for glutathione, leading to the destruction of hepatocytes by NAPQI.
 This results in centrilobular necrosis and hepatocellular injury.

 Idiosyncratic drug toxicity

-Although it only makes up a small percentage of the total when it comes to causing fulminant liver disease, unusual drug reactions are implicated in the development of the pathogenesis.
-Various medications such as antibiotics, pain relievers, and anti-seizures have had unpredictable reactions resulting in a metabolic idiosyncrasy.
+Unusual drug reactions are also implicated in the development of ALF, although they are not as common a cause as acetaminophen toxicity.
+Antibiotics, pain relievers, and anti-seizure medication can sometimes have unpredictable reactions, resulting in metabolic idiosyncrasy.
 Specific medications under this category include isoniazid propylthiouracil, phenytoin, and valproic acid.
-Most commonly affected individuals are females.
+Women are more commonly affected by these reactions than men.

-Aside from commercial pharmaceutical products, herbal preparations are also known to cause fulminant liver failure.
-These alternative medications include kava kava, green tea, black cohosh, weight loss supplements and ephedra.
-Their ability to contribute to the number of cases of liver failure is prominent, as the commercialization of these products is not strictly regulated in most areas.
+Some herbal preparations are also known to cause ALF.
+These include kava kava, green tea, black cohosh, weight-loss supplements, and ephedra.
+These compounds’ contribution to the number of cases of ALF is important to note, as the distribution of these products is not strictly regulated in many countries.

-The diagnosis of fulminant liver failure caused by idiosyncratic reactions caused by medications is somewhat challenging because one cannot pinpoint a certain laboratory marker to use as a basis for diagnosis.
-The primary management for unusual hepatic reactions with medications is the discontinuation of these medications.
+The diagnosis of ALF caused by idiosyncratic reactions from certain medications and herbal sources can be challenging, as it is often difficult to accurately pinpoint a certain laboratory marker to use as a basis for diagnosis.
+The primary management for these unusual hepatic reactions is therefore simply the discontinuation of suspected medications.

-HAV infection, being highly preventable and curable, rarely results in acute liver failure.
-Even if it does result in failure, most of the time the outcome is good.
-The availability of vaccines worldwide against HAV also has contributed to the declining prevalence of acute liver failure from the infection.
+Because it is both highly preventable and curable, HAV infection rarely results in viral liver failure and, when it does, the prognosis is usually positive.
+The availability of vaccines worldwide against HAV also has contributed to the declining prevalence of ALF from this virus.

-HBV, on the other hand, is a more common cause of viral acute liver failure.
-However, like HAV, it rarely results in liver failure.
-It has been said in studies that certain components of the virus, such as the precore or core promoters are responsible for the predisposition to liver failure.
+HBV is a more common cause of viral ALF.
+However, like HAV, HBV rarely results in liver failure.
+Some studies have found that certain components of the virus, such as the precore or core promoters, are responsible for a predisposition to liver failure.

 Other hepatitis-associated viruses that can cause acute liver failure include:

-- HDV – requires an existing infection with HBV
+- HDV—requires that an existing infection with HBV is present

 |HBsAg||IgM anti-core||HBeAg||HBeAb||HBV DNA||Comment|